theupdateframework/specification/tuf-spec.md

     Additionally, the timestamp metadata (timestamp.json) should also be written to non-volatile storage whenever it is updated.
-It is optional for an implementation to write identical copies at digest.timestamp.json for record-keeping purposes, because a cryptographic hash of the timestamp metadata is usually not known in advance.
-The same step applies to the root metadata (root.json), although an implementation must write both root.json and digest.root.json because it is possible to download root metadata both with and without known hashes.
-These steps are required because these are the only metadata files that may be requested without known hashes.
+It is optional for an implementation to write identical copies at version_number.timestamp.json for record-keeping purposes, because a
+    cryptographic hash of the timestamp metadata is usually not known in advance.
+The same step applies to the root metadata (root.json), although an implementation must write both root.json and version_number.root.json because it is possible to download root metadata both with and without known version numbers.
+These steps are required because these are the only metadata files that may be requested without known version numbers.

-    Most importantly, no metadata file format must be updated to refer to the names of metadata or target files with their hashes included.
-In other words, if a metadata file A refers to another metadata or target file B as filename.ext, then the filename must remain as filename.ext and not digest.filename.ext.
+    Most importantly, no metadata file format must be updated to refer to the names of metadata or target files with their version numbers included.
+In other words, if a metadata file A refers to another metadata file B as filename.ext, then the filename must remain as filename.ext and not version_number.filename.ext.
 This rule is in place so that metadata signed by roles with offline keys will not be forced to sign for the metadata file whenever it is updated.
 In the next subsection, we will see how clients will reproduce the name of the intended file.

     Finally, the root metadata should write the Boolean "consistent_snapshot" attribute at the root level of its keys of attributes.
 If consistent